metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `external_traffic_policy` (String) ExternalTrafficPolicy describes how nodes distribute service traffic theyreceive on one of the Service's 'externally-facing' addresses (NodePorts, ExternalIPs,and LoadBalancer IPs).If unset, defaults to 'Local'.
+- `external_traffic_policy` (String) ExternalTrafficPolicy describes how nodes distribute service traffic they receive on one of the Service's 'externally-facing' addresses (NodePorts, ExternalIPs, and LoadBalancer IPs).
+If unset, defaults to 'Local'.
-- `ip_family_policy` (String) IPFamilyPolicy represents the dual-stack-ness requested or required bythis Service.
-If there is no value provided, then this field will be setto SingleStack.
-Services can be 'SingleStack' (a single IP family),'PreferDualStack' (two IP families on dual-stack configured clusters ora single IP family on single-stack clusters), or 'RequireDualStack'(two IP families on dual-stack configured clusters, otherwise fail).
+- `ip_family_policy` (String) IPFamilyPolicy represents the dual-stack-ness requested or required by this Service.
+If there is no value provided, then this field will be set to SingleStack.
+Services can be 'SingleStack' (a single IP family), 'PreferDualStack' (two IP families on dual-stack configured clusters or a single IP family on single-stack clusters), or 'RequireDualStack' (two IP families on dual-stack configured clusters, otherwise fail).
-- `service_annotations` (Map of String) ServiceAnnotations is the annotations to add tothe provisioned Envoy service.
+- `service_annotations` (Map of String) ServiceAnnotations is the annotations to add to the provisioned Envoy service.
 - `type` (String) NetworkPublishingType is the type of publishing strategy to use.
-Valid values are:* LoadBalancerServiceIn this configuration, network endpoints for Envoy use container networking.A Kubernetes LoadBalancer Service is created to publish Envoy networkendpoints.See: https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer* NodePortServicePublishes Envoy network endpoints using a Kubernetes NodePort Service.In this configuration, Envoy network endpoints use container networking.
-A KubernetesNodePort Service is created to publish the network endpoints.See: https://kubernetes.io/docs/concepts/services-networking/service/#nodeportNOTE:When provisioning an Envoy 'NodePortService', use Gateway Listeners' port numbers to populatethe Service's node port values, there's no way to auto-allocate them.See: https://github.com/projectcontour/contour/issues/4499* ClusterIPServicePublishes Envoy network endpoints using a Kubernetes ClusterIP Service.In this configuration, Envoy network endpoints use container networking.
-A KubernetesClusterIP Service is created to publish the network endpoints.See: https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-typesIf unset, defaults to LoadBalancerService.
+Valid values are: * LoadBalancerService In this configuration, network endpoints for Envoy use container networking.
+A Kubernetes LoadBalancer Service is created to publish Envoy network endpoints.
+See: https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer * NodePortService Publishes Envoy network endpoints using a Kubernetes NodePort Service.
+In this configuration, Envoy network endpoints use container networking.
+A Kubernetes NodePort Service is created to publish the network endpoints.
+See: https://kubernetes.io/docs/concepts/services-networking/service/#nodeport NOTE: When provisioning an Envoy 'NodePortService', use Gateway Listeners' port numbers to populate the Service's node port values, there's no way to auto-allocate them.
+See: https://github.com/projectcontour/contour/issues/4499 * ClusterIPService Publishes Envoy network endpoints using a Kubernetes ClusterIP Service.
+In this configuration, Envoy network endpoints use container networking.
+A Kubernetes ClusterIP Service is created to publish the network endpoints.
+See: https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types If unset, defaults to LoadBalancerService.

 <a id="nestedatt--spec--envoy--node_placement"></a>